Airport Land Use Commission

-Due to the scale of maps in the current and draft ALUCPs it may be difficult to ascertain how the ALUCPs affects various properties.
+Due to the scale of maps in the 1993 and 2021 ALUCPs it may be difficult to ascertain how the ALUCPs affects various properties.
 To aid in interpreting how both the existing and draft ALUCPs affects property, an interactive web-based Geographic Information Systems tool was created.
 The following information can be viewed as layers within these interactive maps:

 - ALUCP Compatibility Zones (1993) superseded; except for Hoopa Airport

 - ALUCP Airport Noise Contours (2021)

 - ALUCP Compatibility Zones (2021)

 - County Code 333 Airport Approach Zone Building Height Restrictions [14 CFR Part 77 surfaces]